2023 Twin Cities Spring Break Guide

 755 Prior Ave N Suite #004, St Paul, MN 55104

 The quirkiest mini golf course in the Twin Cities is open to entertain you over spring break!
 Each artist-designed hole is an attraction in itself, entertaining all ages while you’re waiting in line to putt.
 Plus, there’s a HUGE vintage arcade, a malt shop and an on-site brewery.
-Open Wed-Sun, March & April 2023. $13-$15/pp.
+Cover charge includes unlimited arcade games and any live shows, mini golf is an extra fee of $13-$15/pp. Tues-Wed/$11 cover, Thur-Sun/$14 cover.

 1225 Estabrook Dr, St Paul, MN 55103

 March weather not cooperating for outdoor plans?
 Stay as toasty as the tropics wandering the indoor gardens and exhibits.
 The animal enclosures are heated, too.
-Please note that reservations are a must.
+Best day of the week to visit with toddlers and preschoolers is Lil’ Explorer Thursday with special free programming from 10am-noon.
+March 7’s theme is Jr Gardener.
 FREE, donations appreciated.

 28+ Days of Cozy Indoor Play in February